KMJ-007/eyesonu/README.md

+# Eyes on U

+A fun interactive web app where multiple eyes follow your cursor around the screen!

+## How It Works

+The eye-tracking effect works like a simplified version of real eye movement.
+Here's how:

+### 1. Finding the Center Point
+- Each eye has a center point (like the pivot of a real eye)
+- We calculate this by finding the middle of each eye element

+### 2. Mouse Position
+- We track where your mouse cursor is on the screen
+- We measure how far your mouse is from each eye's center (both horizontally and vertically)

+### 3. Movement Calculation (in simple terms)
+Imagine each eye's pupil is attached to the center with a rubber band:
+1. The pupil wants to look at your mouse cursor
+2. The rubber band limits how far it can stretch (this is our `radius` limit)
+3. The closer your mouse is to an eye, the less the pupil moves
+4. The further your mouse is, the more the pupil stretches (up to its limit)

+### 4. Technical:
+We use:
+- `dx` and `dy`: How far the mouse is from the eye (like "2 inches right, 3 inches up")
+- `angle`: The direction to look (calculated using `Math.atan2`)
+- `distance`: How far to move (using `Math.hypot` for distance calculation)
+- Convert back to x,y coordinates using `Math.cos` and `Math.sin`

+devnotes:

+this thing needs to be responsive

+domain: eyesonyou.fun

+don't forget to update the favicon icon

 ideas:

 - one different color eye when clicked on that it will open the modal explaining what is this, and why is this created(main philosophy)